 Monitoring and Evaluation

-- Develop and utilize clear, quantifiable data and metrics to make decisions and evaluate the effectiveness of implemented projects. - Employ these metrics to continuously monitor and adjust measures after implementation. - Consider leveraging Artificial Intelligence monitoring for enhanced oversight and evaluation of project performance.
+- Develop and utilize clear, quantifiable metrics to evaluate the effectiveness of implemented projects. - Employ these metrics to continuously monitor and adjust measures after implementation. - Consider leveraging AI monitoring for enhanced oversight and evaluation of project performance.

 General comments